 Minimizes Urinary Tract Infections

-This datapoint tells you the percentage of long-term care patients that experienced a urinary tract infection.
-UTI's could be an indication of poor nursing care.
-However, this statistic may also be misleading for some nursing homes due to inconsistent reporting standards for UTI's.
+This is the percentage of residents that have had a urinary tract infection.
+UTI's are considered by many in the nursing home industry to be an indicator of nursing care .
+UTI's are often caused by poor nursing care.
+However, this metric can be misleading for some facilities due to inconsistent reporting standards for these infections.

 Appropriately Uses Anti-Psychotic Medication

-This tells you the percent of patients prescribed antipsychotic drugs.
-While antipsychotic drugs may be vital to many residents, it is important to confirm these medications are being used only where medically required.
-In some situations, excessive reliance on these medications may mean that a nursing home is using these drugs to control patient behavior.
+This is the percentage of residents given antipsychotic drugs.
+While antipsychotic medications may be helpful for many patients, it is important to confirm these drugs are being used only where medically required.
+In some situations, increased usage of these drugs may mean that a facility is using these drugs to subdue residents.